Do We Go Rafting If It's Raining?

 When Is the Best Time of the Year to Go Rafting?

 This depends on what you’re interested in.
 If big, exciting water is what your group is looking for, then high-water season is the best time.
-Mid-May to mid-June is traditionally high-water season.
+June is traditionally high-water season.
 When rivers run at their peak, it can make for a big ride.
 Keep in mind some sections may close due to high water conditions.
-Most people enjoy normal run off-season, which is mid-June to late-August.
+Most people enjoy normal run off-season, which is mid-June to early August.
 The water stays consistent and the days tend to be sunny and warm with the occasional afternoon rain shower.
 Water levels and weather are very unpredictable, so book a date that best suits the group and be prepared for the unexpected.
-There really is no bad time to go white water rafting in Colorado.

 River and rapid classifications is another great way to determine the suitable age for a river trip for your group.
 Remember that classification can change with weather and water conditions.